slowernews/wisdom-tldr/chapters/chapter_3_action.md

 ## On winning

 <!--
+> *"Victorious warriors win first and then go to war, while defeated warriors go to war first and then seek to win."  -- Sun Tzu*

 - quem ganha a maioria dos duelos normalmente ganha o jogo. micro e o macro -- sergio conceição
 - tecnically win or fundamentally win
 - sportification of our culture. resistance doesn’t imply competition.